aplannersguide/ChattanoogaMayors/README.md

 # Chattanooga Mayors
-Welcome to the crowdsourced open data project about past City of Chattanooga Mayor's.
+Welcome to the crowdsourced open data project about past City of Chattanooga Mayors.
 The data driving this project are the photos in the Mayor's Conference Room in city hall.

 ## To Submit
 To make changes fork the project, make changes to the Chattanooga Mayors.csv file and then submit a pull request.